List of DC Comics characters: M: Sophie Moore in other media

 Sophie Moore appears in Batwoman, portrayed by Meagan Tandy.
 This version is accused of homosexual conduct for her relationship with Kate, though she still decides to stay in the military.
 She later became a high-level agent of Crows Security.

 Jared Morillo

-Jared Morillo is a character appearing in American comic books published by DC Comics.

 Jared Morillo is a detective who works for the Keystone City Police Department.

 Mortalla

-Mortalla is a character appearing in American comic books published by DC Comics.

 Mortalla is the wife of DeSaad and member of Darkseid's Elite.
 With one hand, Mortalla can induce sleep.
 With another hand, Mortalla can induce death.

 Mother Mayhem

 Mother Mayhem is the name of three characters appearing in American comic books published by DC Comics.

 Anna Resik

-Anna Resik is the first known Mother Mayhem and mother of the eighth Brother Blood.
+Anna Resik is the first Mother Mayhem and mother of the eighth Brother Blood.

 May Bennett

-May Bennett is the second known Mother Mayhem and mother of the ninth Brother Blood.
+May Bennett is the second Mother Mayhem and mother of the ninth Brother Blood.

 Sonya Tarinka

-Introduced in The New 52, Sonya Tarinka was a homeless woman before being approached by and joining forces with Brother Blood pupil.
+Introduced in The New 52, Sonya Tarinka was a woman without a home and whose only constants were hunger and loneliness.
+This changed when she was approached by a charismatic man who would introduce himself as Brother Blood.
+Claiming to be more than man, he explained that everything with blood is connected by the Red that humans will not only be united under primal laws again but that something much bigger is coming to reset us all.
+Liking the idea of unity, she stayed despite his unorthodox religious flaws and became a loyal pupil.
 After absorbing energy from the Source, she gained the ability to control those connected by the Red in addition to utilizing blood-manipulating magic.